 Like anyone, we have experienced both highs and lows in our marriage, exacerbated by the lifestyle we live.
 There have been periods of extreme closeness when we couldn’t bear to let one another go and other periods where we barely liked each other and couldn’t wait for him leave on his next trip.

 Even when it was tough, however, we consistently and unwaveringly chose to love one another even when we didn’t like each other very much, and as a result and despite the cards we’re still here holding hands and still in love!

 Madly, deeply, truly.

 As for me?
-I’m a pilot’s wife, a mommy of two, a full-time homeschooler, a published author (two novels), a regular blogger for five blogs, a freelance writer and magazine contributor, a farmer with approximately 100 head of livestock, a small business owner (a publishing company), the director of a nonprofit in Mexico, and a regular volunteer for at least four others.
+I’m a pilot’s wife, a mommy of two, a full-time homeschooler, a published author (two novels), a regular blogger for five blogs, a freelance writer and magazine contributor, a farmer with approximately 100 head of livestock, a small business owner (a publishing company), and a regular volunteer for at least four nonprofits.

 Tired yet?
 Yeah, me too!

 Why do I share all this with you?
 Not because I want pity.
 Heavens no. In fact, far from it!
 This is the life I chose, and I choose live it vibrantly and as well as I possibly can.
 I love what I live and I live what I love.
 I’m not saying some days aren’t harder than others, but I own them instead of allowing them own me.

 No. I’m sharing this because I want you to know I know.